F5Networks/f5-declarative-onboarding/docs/revision-history.rst

         - Description
         - Date

+      * - 1.37
+        - Updated the documentation for Declarative Onboarding v1.37.0.
+This release contains the following changes: |br| * Added support for configuring Security analytics in a declaration (see :ref:`Security Analytics <secanalytics>`)
+        - 3-27-23

       * - 1.36.1
         - Released BIG-IP Declarative Onboarding 1.36.1 as a LTS (Long Term Support) version.
 See the BIG-IP Declarative Onboarding |supportmd| for information about the BIG-IP Declarative Onboarding support policy.
         - 3-9-23